SonnyJim/eve8266/README.md

 Can I buy one?

 Just make one, it's not that hard.
 The components cost less than $40 if you shop around, wiring it up will take about 20 minutes if you know what you are doing.
 You might have to solder a few wires but being an EVE nerd you'll probably know someone who can do that for you.
-The only fiddly part is setting up the ESI authorisation, which requires making a developer application with CCP.
+The only fiddly part is setting up the ESI authorisation, which requires registering a developer application with CCP.
+The setup wizard will guide you through this part step-by-step.

 Ingredients: